Register a Death/Order a Death Certificate

 - Register a death after an inquest

 - Tell Us Once: advising other agencies and private companies about a death

 - Register a death urgently for faith or other reasons

 We continue to register deaths and all deaths are registered by telephone.
-To make a death registration appointment call 020 8489 2605 and choose option 7 to speak to the registrar - do not come to George Meehan House.
-Between Tuesday 29/12/2020 and Thursday 31/12/2020 only please call 020 8489 1775 to make an appointment to register a death.
+Call 020 8489 2605 and choose option 7 to speak to the registrar on normal working days - do not come to George Meehan House.
+Between Wednesday 29/12/2020 and Friday 31/12/2020 only please call 020 8489 1775 to make an appointment to register a death.
 When we are closed please call 020 8489 1000 if for faith reasons you need to arrange a funeral for before the next working day.

 All paperwork must be sent by the certifying doctor to email@example.com We cannot accept paperwork off anybody else.
 Support for doctors can be found on our Support for Doctors when certifying a death page